seahorse-ai-ryan/brush/README.md

 *Rerun viewer showing detailed training visualization (losses, splat counts, 3D view) for the LEGO dataset.*

 ➡️ **Learn More:** [**Introduction & Project Overview**](docs/introduction.md)

+## Why Brush?

+Machine learning for real-time rendering holds immense potential, but most standard ML tools present challenges:
+*   **Real-time Interactivity:** Traditional frameworks aren't always optimized for the demands of interactive rendering.
+*   **Complex Graphics Tasks:** Integrating ML with complex graphics tasks like real-time rendering or handling dynamic scenes can be difficult with standard ML tools.
+*   **Deployment:** Shipping applications with large dependencies like PyTorch/Jax/CUDA is cumbersome.

+Often, this necessitates separate applications for training and inference.
+Brush, written in Rust using `wgpu` and `burn`, aims to overcome these hurdles.
+It produces simpler, dependency-free binaries, runs on a wide array of devices (including web and mobile), requires minimal setup, and integrates training and viewing.

 ## Features